MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Device-Safeguards.md

       - The Attack Surface Reduction (ASR) USB rule to block untrusted and unsigned processes that run from USB.
       - Direct Memory Access (DMA) protection settings to mitigate DMA attacks, including Kernel DMA Protection for Thunderbolt and blocking DMA until a user signs in.

-1. [Create customized alerts and response actions](/windows/security/threat-protection/device-control/control-usb-devices-using-intune#create-customized-alerts-and-response-actions) to monitor usage of removable devices based on these plug and play events or any other Microsoft Defender for Endpoint events with [custom detection rules](/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules).
+1. [Create customized alerts and response actions](/windows/security/threat-protection/device-control/control-usb-devices-using-intune#create-customized-alerts-and-response-actions) to monitor usage of removable devices based on these plug and play events.
+You can also monitor other Microsoft Defender for Endpoint events with [custom detection rules](/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules).

 1. [Respond to threats](/windows/security/threat-protection/device-control/control-usb-devices-using-intune#respond-to-threats) from peripherals in real-time based on properties reported by each peripheral.